-4.2.6 The option of full cost recovery (Scenario 9) would reduce the subsidy to nil immediately.

-4.2.7 The Markets Service have sought legal advice from our legal team4.2.7 regarding the implications of providing a subsidy and whether this falls within the Governments Subsidy Control regulations.
+- 4.2.6 The option of full cost recovery (Scenario 9) would reduce the subsidy to nil immediately. - 4.2.7 The Markets Service have sought legal advice from our legal team regarding the implications of providing a subsidy and whether this falls within the Governments Subsidy Control regulations. (see 4.3.1 below)